If you are having some or all of your fees paid by a sponsor your sponsor will need to provide a letter detailing how much they are going to pay.

 Evidence for admission is checked against different criteria and may not be valid for the purpose of registration.
 Email your sponsor letter to firstname.lastname@example.org for checking and confirmation of validity before you arrive in Leeds.

-In most cases, sponsors can email us a non-editable version of your sponsor letter: for example, a scanned document, PDF or image file.
+In most cases, sponsors can email us a non-editable version of the sponsor letter: for example, a scanned document, PDF or image file.

 Ways your sponsor can pay us